-The active ingredients can change how effectively the products whiten your teeth.
+The active ingredients in whitening toothpaste can determine how effectively the products whiten your teeth.
 Usually, whitening toothpaste includes one of these three ingredients:

-Read the instructions on your toothpaste.
-If your toothpaste instructs daily use for best results, then you can use them daily.
-If you experience increased tooth sensitivity, you can alternate use with regular toothpaste or find a whitening toothpaste for sensitive teeth.
+There is a small risk of tooth sensitivity when using a whitening toothpaste that contains bleaching agents.
+If you do experience sensitivity, you can alternate use with regular toothpaste or find a whitening toothpaste for sensitive teeth.

 Since surface stain removal toothpaste abrades your enamel, you should try to fortify your enamel after whitening.
 There are several enamel-strengthening or enamel-protecting toothpaste options.
 By keeping your enamel healthy, you can prevent surface stains from coming back.
 You can speak with your dental hygienist for recommendations.